 It is thought that half a metre of water will let 40% of UVB light through, and if the water is cool you might not realise your skin is burning[ii].

-To protect your skin, apply a water-resistant sun cream at least 20 minutes before exposing your skin to the sun.
+To protect your skin, apply a water-repellent sun cream at least 20 minutes before exposing your skin to the sun.

 If you are swimming in the sea, use a reef-safe sun cream such as Green People organic sun lotion, which is made without the chemical ingredients that are known to pose a threat to marine species.